-Air fryer chicken wings baking powder style come out the crispiest air fryer wings ever!
+Air fryer chicken wings with baking powder come out the crispiest air fryer wings ever!
 Baking hack you need to know, just like fried chicken in air fryer without flour cooked in a Ninja Foodi or Cosori.

 Ninja Foodi Baking Powder Chicken Wings

-Whether you want to slather these with sauce at the end, just add salt and pepper, or make them into dry rub air fryer wings they’re amazing.
+Whether you want to slather these with sauce at the end, just add salt and pepper, or make them into dry rub air fryer chicken wings they’re amazing.
 You can make them in any hot air machine you have.
 In the Foodi you will just use the lid that is attached with the air crisp button on the front.

 We shared how to bake crispy chicken wings years ago with this same method, but those were cooked in the oven.
 You, or at least I, don’t always want to heat up the entire house so this comes in handy during the summertime.
 I mean you can get crispier wings than the longer oven baked method in less time, so game changer.